talktoacomputer/react-query-sample-crud/README.md

     - Read all todos in one place
     - Add a new todo
     - Mark a todo as complete/incomplete
     - Delete an existing todo
-    - ~~Edit the content of a todo~~

-> I simply didn't care enough to add that last feature.
-You can fork this project and add it.

 - Does it have a backend?
 > Yes.
 Please head to [Simple Todo REST API](https://github.com/talktoacomputer/node-todo-rest-api) which was the backend used to build this app.